Get to Know Kelly, Relational Therapist at Formation Therapies

 Books

-Here are a few titles from my very long life-changing books list, and i confess to being an irredeemable book nerd ever since Nancy Drew.
+Here are a few titles from my very long life-changing books list; i confess to being an irredeemable bookworm ever since Nancy Drew.

 The Pillars of the Earth series by Ken Follett